fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 ## Preliminaries, definition of subject specific filenames, and definition of epochs-of-interest

-In FieldTrip the preprocessing of data refers to the reading of the data, segmenting the data around interesting events such as triggers, temporal filtering and optionally rereferencing.
+Preprocessing of MEG/EEG data refers to the reading of the data, segmenting the data around interesting events such as triggers, temporal filtering and (optionally for EEG) rereferencing.
 The **[ft_preprocessing](/reference/ft_preprocessing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.

-There are largely two alternative approaches for preprocessing, which especially differ in the amount of memory required.
+There are two alternative approaches for preprocessing, which differ in the amount of memory required.
 The first approach is to read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.
-The second approach is to first identify the interesting segments, read those segments from the data file and apply the filters to those segments only.
+The second approach is to first identify the interesting segments, read those segments from the data file (possibly with some data padding) and apply the filters to those segments only.

 The remainder of this tutorial explains the second approach, as that is the most appropriate for large data sets such as the MEG data used in this tutorial.
-The approach for reading and filtering continuous data and segmenting afterwards is explained in another tutorial.
+The approach for reading and filtering continuous data and segmenting afterwards is explained [elsewhere](/tutorial/continuous).

 Preprocessing involves several steps including defining epochs-of-interest from the dataset, filtering and artifact rejections.
 This tutorial covers how to identify epochs based on the recorded events during the experiment.
 Typically, this requires the use of **[ft_definetrial](/reference/ft_definetrial)**.
 For more details, see the [preprocessing](/tutorial/preprocessing) tutorial.

 The output of **[ft_definetrial](/reference/ft_definetrial)** is a configuration structure containing the field cfg.trl.
 This is a matrix representing the relevant parts of the raw datafile which are to be selected for further processing.
 Each row in the `trl` matrix represents a single epoch-of-interest, and the `trl` matrix has at least 3 columns.
 The first column defines (in samples) the begin of each epoch with respect to how the data are stored in the raw datafile.
 The second column defines (in samples) the end of each epoch, and the third column specifies the offset (in samples) of the first sample within each epoch with respect to timepoint 0 within that epoch.

-In this tutorial, we will bypass **[ft_definetrial](/reference/ft_definetrial)** altogether, and create a trl matrix 'by hand', using information obtained from the 'events.tsv' files, which contain the necessary event information, specifically which type of stimulus was presented when.
-In order to extract the events from a given dataset, FieldTrip has the function **[ft_read_event](/reference/fileio/ft_read_event)**.
-Each event in the output structure is of a particular type (and may have a specific value), and has an associated sample, which reflects the time point expressed in samples relative to the onset of the data recording.
-According to BIDS, event timing is expressed in units of time in the events.tsv file, and in order to express the event timing in samples, information about the sampling frequency (which is present in the header information of the dataset) needs to be passed into the function as well.
+In this tutorial, the data is contained in 6 different fif files, one for every run.
+We will identify the segments for each file/run and subsequently read and preprocess each file/run.

 First, to get started, we need to know which files to use.
 One way to do this, is to work with a subject specific text file that contains this information.
 Alternatively, in MATLAB, we can represent this information in a subject-specific data structure, where the fields contain the filenames of the files (including the directory) that are relevant.
 Here, we use the latter strategy.